Australian/ Dinner/ Recipes

 2. Sprinkle over French onion soup mix and add the egg and beef mince over soaked bread and use your hands to mix well until ingredients are well combined.
 Optional: Add grated carrot and onion and mix through.

 3. Form mince rissoles – any size you like.
-You can do them as small as meatballs or as big as burger patties depending on your preference.
+You can do them as small as meatballs or as big thick patties depending on your preference.
 A good medium size is around 100 g / 3.5 oz per rissole.

 4. You can store uncooked patties at this stage between layers of baking paper in an airtight container for 1-2 days in the the fridge or 1-2 months in the freezer.